rommguy/react-custom-scroll/README.md

 - Make sure you have a height limit on the content root element (max-height)
 - Check if your height limit is relative to parent, and you didn't use heightRelativeToParent prop.

+### Typescript
+- You can use CustomScroll types by installing @types/react-custom-scroll from npm

 ### Usage with flexbox
 ##### See a [demo with Flex](http://rommguy.github.io/react-custom-scroll/example/demo.html?flex=true) ###